Submissions are reviewed throughout the year on a rolling basis. Please include a curriculum vitae, cover letter, abstract, and full article.

 The Texas International Law Journal Forum is the online companion to our printed issues.
 The Forum publishes original scholarship on topics relating to recent developments in international law, as well as responses to scholarship printed in the Journal.
 We prefer that manuscripts submitted to the Forum be no more than 3000 words in length.

-Manuscripts should conform with The Bluebook: A Uniform System of Citation1 and, to the extent feasible, follow The Chicago Manual of Style.2 Manuscripts should also be typewritten and footnoted where necessary.
-We prefer that manuscripts submitted to the Texas International Law Journal Forum be lightly footnoted in comparison to articles printed in the Texas International Law Journal.
+Manuscripts should conform with The Bluebook: A Uniform System of Citation and, to the extent feasible, follow The Chicago Manual of Style.
+Manuscripts should also be typewritten and footnoted where necessary.
+We prefer that manuscripts submitted to the Texas International Law Journal Forum lightly footnoted in comparison to articles printed in the Texas International Law Journal.